kayalshri/tableExport.jquery.plugin/README.md

 Note: There is an option ``` preventInjection ``` (default is enabled) that prevents formula injection when exporting in CSV or Excel format.
 To achieve that a single quote will be prepended to cell strings that start with =,+,- or @

-For jspdf options see the documentation of [jsPDF](https://github.com/MrRio/jsPDF) and [jsPDF-AutoTable](https://github.com/simonbengtsson/jsPDF-AutoTable) resp.
+For jsPDF options see the documentation of [jsPDF](https://github.com/MrRio/jsPDF).
+To generate tables with jsPDF this plugin uses a specific modified version (2.0.17) of [jsPDF-AutoTable](https://github.com/simonbengtsson/jsPDF-AutoTable).
+Due to compatibility reasons the source code of this version has been integrated and was adapted.

 There is an extended setting for ``` jsPDF option 'format' ```.
 Setting the option value to ``` 'bestfit' ``` lets the tableExport plugin try to choose the minimum required paper format and orientation in which the table (or tables in multitable mode) completely fits without column adjustment.